Rehabilitation trial of Joan of Arc: Bouillé's review of 1450

-Cardinal d’Estouteville's intervention of 1452
+Cardinal d'Estouteville's intervention of 1452

-This argument, that the condemnation of Joan had stained the king's honor, was enthusiastically taken up two years later with a man keen to make a good impression of Charles VII – the cardinal Guillaume d'Estouteville.
+This argument, that the condemnation of Joan had stained the king's honor, was enthusiastically taken up two years later by a man keen to make a good impression of Charles VII—the cardinal Guillaume d'Estouteville.
 D'Estouteville was the Papal legate in France appointed by Pope Nicholas V in 1451 to negotiate an Anglo-French peace.
 His commission was hampered by two things: the ongoing success of the French army in throwing the English out of Normandy, and the ongoing debates about the Pragmatic Sanction of Bourges.

 D'Estouteville had a number of reasons to take up the cause of Joan's rehabilitation.
 Firstly, his family had been devoted partisans in the cause of Charles VII in Normandy, losing land during the English occupation.
-Secondly, he desired to clear the king's name through any association with a convicted heretic.
-Finally, he was very anxious to demonstrate his loyalty to his homeland, and to support his sovereign in any matter that did not impact upon the pope's traditional rights.
+Secondly, he desired to clear the king's name by ending any association with a convicted heretic.
+Finally, he was anxious to demonstrate his loyalty to his homeland, and to support his sovereign in any matter that did not impact upon the pope's traditional rights.

 In February 1452, Charles finally consented to see d'Estouteville.
 In his capacity as papal legate, he handed over the inquiry to the Inquisitor of France, Jean Bréhal.
 On 2 May 1452, the inquisitor questioned witnesses connected with the case, followed by more thorough testimony beginning on May 8.
 This inquiry included most of the former tribunal members who were still living.
 Though Charles was keen to know the facts behind the case, he was not enamored of the thought of the Inquisition running a high-profile case in France outside of royal control.
 By December 1452, through d'Estouteville's intervention, the case had taken on a life of its own, independent of Charles.

 The problems of the collaborators would not go away.
-At d'Estouteville's inquiry of May 1452, two vital but highly placed witnesses were not called – Raoul Roussel, archbishop of Rouen and Jean Le Maître, vicar of the Inquisition in 1431.
+At d'Estouteville's inquiry of May 1452, two vital but highly placed witnesses were not called—Raoul Roussel, archbishop of Rouen and Jean Le Maître, vicar of the Inquisition in 1431.
 Though new testimonies were taken from two canons of Rouen cathedral, neither of them remembered very much about the events of 1431.
 By January 1453, d'Estouteville had returned to Rome, his principal mission to negotiate a peace having been unsuccessful.
 However, the Inquisitor Bréhal had been busy collecting information and learned opinions from canonists and theologians on the case.
 Even more importantly, the month before saw the death of the Archbishop Roussel, removing a substantial obstacle to the reopening of the trial and the rehabilitation of Joan.